Canop/bacon/README.md

 The screen isn't cleaned until the compilation is finished to prevent flickering.

-The rendering is adapted to the dimensions of the terminal to ensure you get a proper usable report.
+Rendering is adapted to the dimensions of the terminal to ensure you get a proper usable report.

 Errors are priviledged: by default warnings are only displayed when there's no error.